 Social assistance programs help residents who are in financial need by providing money for basic needs such as food, clothing and shelter.
 The province has two social assistance programs: Ontario Works and the Ontario Disability Support Program.

-Ontario Works is administered by Social Assistance and Employment Opportunities at the Regional Municipality of Niagara and available to eligible residents.
+Ontario Works is administered by Social Assistance and Employment Opportunities at Niagara Region and available to eligible residents.

 The Family Support Program can help you as an Ontario Works participant to obtain the support that you are legally entitled to receive under the Family Law Act, including child and spousal support.